ronbakrac/Jumping-Jim-Algorithm/readme.txt

 Program expects to read input from a file named "input.txt" First two parameters in the file should be the number of rows then the number of columns.
-After that, the value of every trampoline should be place in order.
+After that, the value of every trampoline should be placed in order.
 For the original problem, the input.txt would look like:

 7 7
 3 6 4 3 2 4 3